 - Shake up your Coconut Milk: Give your coconut milk a good hard shake before adding it to your pan.
 This helps mix the fats with the liquids and gives it a head start.

-- Don’t add Frozen Vegetables directly into your Curry: A common problem people experience is having a liquid curry is because they add frozen vegetables directly into your curry sauce.
-The moisture from those vegetables has to go somewhere.
-Our suggestion is if you must use frozen vegetables, fry them up in a separate pan first to let the moisture escape before adding to your curry sauce.
+- Avoid adding wet soggy vegetables to your curry as this will water down the sauce.
+If you must use frozen vegetables, fry them up in a separate pan first to let the moisture escape before adding to your curry sauce.

 More Delicious Coconut Based Curry Recipes